avaines/avaines.github.io/content/posts/2026-03-01-terraform-six-years-on/index.md

 Ignore the urge, to abstract, and prematurely optimise for [DRY][dry] principles, but remember why  [DRY][dry]  exists and balance it against cognitive load.
 I want something close to "Change a tfvars file and go" not a checklist of things I have to remember.

 Environments like 'dev', 'prod' and whatever sits between live in an `envs` folder.
-A `modules` directory contains the reusable building blocks, ive used `network`, `observability`, and `service` in teh example below.
-These modules then get composed together like Lego, passing variables in and outputs along the the chain
+A `modules` directory contains the reusable building blocks, I've used `network`, `observability`, and `service` in the example below.
+These modules then get composed together like Lego; passing variables in and outputs along the the chain.

 I lean on `auto.tfvars` files in each of the `env` folders because they slightly simplify each CLI invocation, and reduces a risk of me forgetting.
 The difference between the environments now should just be backend and the values in the `auto.tfvars` file.
 All the conditional logic is down in the modules.

 This was the crux of my original confusions.
-I was convinced duplication of the `.tf` files across environments was a mistake, and that drift was inevitable.
-I wanted only a `backend.tf` and a set of `.tfvars` files per environment, with everything else shared.
-I was, and still am, adamant that no two environments should ever share a state file (looking up outputs is fine).
+I was convinced duplication of the `.tf` files across environments was a mistake and that drift was inevitable.
+I wanted only a `backend.tf` and a set of `.tfvars` files per environment with everything else shared.
+I was - and still am - adamant that no two environments should ever share a state file (looking up outputs is fine).
 I hung so many of my original worries and concerns on these two things I was essentially stuck thinking in circles.

 ```text
 └── infra